-Young people have faced unprecedented disruption to their lives during the Covid-19 pandemic.
+Young people in Scotland and across the UK have faced unprecedented disruption to their lives during the Covid-19 pandemic.
 The effect of this on their wellbeing is deeply concerning and, if left to continue, is likely to negatively impact their future life chances.
 Our research with headteachers, teachers and young people paints a bleak picture of what many young people have experienced over the past two years but also illustrates the positive and life-affirming experiences that Outward Bound offers.